jeffprat/BEapi/README.md

 The problem with such solutions is that your secret depends on some other secret which is stored on the mobile-device and poses a security risk.

-# 2. The BEapi solution
+# 2. The BioEncryption solution

-With BEapi, your secret is not stored at all.
+With BioEncryption, your secret is not stored at all.
 Rather, it is used to modify Machine Learning biometric classification models so that it can only be revealed using *<u>your biometrics</u>*.

-Note that BEapi is *not* about  *generating* Biometric features; they can be generated from facial images (e.g., using openCV), fingerprints, iris features, etc. Rather, BEapi *is* about secret hiding using given feature files.
+Note that BioEncryption is *not* about  *generating* Biometric features; they can be generated from facial images (e.g., using openCV), fingerprints, iris features, etc. Rather, BioEncryption *is* about secret hiding using given feature files.

-# 3. How does BEapi work?
+# 3. How does BioEncryption work?

-BEapi contains wo functions, *Hide* and *Reveal*.
+BioEncryption contains wo functions, *Hide* and *Reveal*.

 1.  *Hide*.
 Hide’s inputs are your secret, and train and test (binary) labeled feature-files for creating Machine Learning classifier based